-The method for assigning the Group Number to a material and for establishing the smoke production rate is specified in Verification Method C/VM2 Appendix A.
+The method for assigning the Group Number to a material and for establishing the smoke production rate is specified in Verification Method C/VM2 Appendix A. Particular note should be made of the requirements for ducts.
+There are also instances of certain surface finishes being assigned Group Numbers without evaluation e.g. films and paint coatings.

-Table 4.2 Critical radiant flux requirements for flooring Area of building Minimum critical radiant flux when tested to ISO 9239-1 Buildings not protected with a fire sprinkler system Buildings protected with a fire sprinkler system Exitways in all buildings 2.2 kW/m 2.2 kW/m Firecells accommodating more than 50 people 2.2 kW/m 1.2 kW/m All other occupied spaces 1.2 kW/m 1.2 kW/m
+Table 4.2 Critical radiant flux requirements for flooring Area of building Minimum critical radiant flux when tested to ISO 9239-1 Buildings not protected with a fire sprinkler system Buildings protected with a fire sprinkler system Exitways in all buildings 2.2 kW/m 2 2.2 kW/m 2 Firecells accommodating more than 50 people 2.2 kW/m 2 1.2 kW/m 2 All other occupied spaces other than household units 1.2 kW/m 2 1.2 kW/m 2